Djursland: Central Djursland

 The Kolindsund or Sound of Kolind is a dried-out lake that stretches 30 km east–west into central Djursland.
 The area was a lake until 1870, and a saltwater sound until the Middle Ages, making it possible to sail into central Djursland.
 Sand drift closed the estuary to the sea, Kattegat.

 The lakebed is fertile farmland with constant high yields of wheat and grass seed.
 The northern side of the sound is flanked by 25 km of border hills down to the lakebed contributing to the characteristics of the landscape.

 The sound is drained by two pumping stations lifting the water up into a Northern Canal which flows into a river that runs through the centre of the town, Grenå, before entering the sea, between Grenå’s marina and seaport.
-Kolind Sound lies 2 metres below sea level, while the pumping elevation at the pumping stations is 5 metres.
+Kolind Sound lies 2 m below sea level, while the pumping elevation at the pumping stations is 5 m.
 The sound is flanked by canals that are popular among anglers.
 Sea trout is a particularly common catch, as are pike, perch and bream.